 with the satellite platform

 The REGULUS motor interfaces with the satellite using CAN BUS or i2C is suitable for an easy integration.

 of plasma production

 and acceleration physics

 Intense knowledge of the system behavior resulting in reduced/limited risks for flight systems development.
 Capability to translate customers’ specific needs of system scaling to cover different power and thrust level requirements, in limited time and costs.

 Continuous Drag Compensation, Orbit raising, Orbital plane changes, Decommissioning of mini and micro platforms which can deliver 20 to 60 W power.

 The motor, on different versions, is under development since 2008.
 Since then more than 10 Laboratory units and one Engineering model have been developed and tested.
 Extensive thrust measurements have been performed.
 Currently comparison test in other Electric Propulsion facility are scheduled and a final qualification unit is under development.

-REGULUS is under development and it will be qualified in Q4 2019.
-An In-Orbit Demonstration mission is planned for 2020.
+Flight qualified product available from December 2019.
+An In-Orbit Demonstration mission is planned for March 2021.

 We are working on magnetically enhanced RF plasma technology propulsion systems since more than 10 years.
 Starting from the sketch, we designed, manufactured and tested our plasma systems, solving the stoppers for its maturation.